New Vauxhall Frontera Electric Preview: Price, Specs, Range & On Sale Date | Electrifying

 Ginny Says

 “I think it makes total sense for Vauxhall to focus on value and functionality.
-The brand needs to find its own USP among all the other Stellantis brands and - more importantly - we need all the affordable electric cars that we can get.”
+The brand needs to find its own USP among all the other Stellantis brands, and we need all the affordable electric cars that we can get.”

 Vicky Says